 Here are the apple slices.
 Now, you you want smaller chunks, just cut the apple slices in half again.
 You don't need to: they will tend to break up some during cooking, anyway.

 When the berries have started popping, and you've stirred them a couple of times, add the apples.
 Now just cook on medium heat until the apples feel soft with a fork all the way through (about 10 - 15 minutes after you've added them).
-Note: in general, you'll want about equal amounts of cranberries to peeled, slice apples.
+Note: in general, you will want about equal amounts of cranberries to peeled, slice apples.
 Of course, if you want it tarter, use more cranberries; sweeter or more apple-y, then add more apples!

 If you don't plan to can any, you're done!
 Just serve warm or cold!